 2. Reduce Water Weight (Safely)

-Personally, I recommend increasing the consumption of potassium rich foods rather than diuretics, in order to reduce excessive fluid in a safer, less nutrient-depleting manner.
+Personally, I recommend increasing the consumption of potassium-rich foods rather than diuretics, in order to reduce excessive fluid in a safer, less nutrient-depleting manner.
 Potassium is also a very important electrolyte and is responsible for proper neuro-muscular function including both nerve conduction and muscle contraction.
-In fact, according to research, Potassium is also an effective option for managing Angina pectoris (Chest/Cardiac Pain) (2).
+In fact, according to research, Potassium is also an effective option for managing Angina pectoris (see study).

 Usually, Ayurvedic doctors recommend consumption of fresh fruits and vegetables, fish, Chicken, nuts, as well as at least 2 liters of water a day.
-Getting enough water is essential as the body tends to hold on to water weight if its not constantly getting adequate hydration.
-So drink up and let the body expel excess fluids.
+Getting enough water is essential as the body tends to hold on to water weight if it is not constantly getting adequate hydration.
+Drinking water and eat raw fruits and vegetables will let the body expel excess fluids.
 Temporarily following a paleo or vegan diet may also help.

-A good fruit for controlling high blood pressure is an Apple.
+A good (clinical-tested) fruit for controlling high blood pressure is Pomegranate.

 3. Anti-hypertensive Herbs

-Also known as “Snake root” and “Sarpagandha”, this herb has been used in Ayurveda for hypertension, insomnia, hysteria and urticaria.
+Also known as “Snakeroot” and “Sarpagandha”, this herb has been used in Ayurveda for hypertension, insomnia, hysteria, and urticaria.
+In clinical trials, this herb has been used effectively to treat hypertension (see study).
 Allopathic medicine has started using alkaloids extracted from this plant, specifically “reserpine” to effectively treat hypertension too.
 As I’ve said before, extracts tend to come with side effects, unlike whole herbs which are less likely to have adverse effects.
 This herb is also a sedative and must be used under proper medical guidance.

 Other Herbs for Hypertension include: